GongMathProba/GongMathProba.github.io/index.md

 - Stochastic Processes

 ## Organize/co-organize Seminars
-- 2022 Winter SLE Seminar
+- 2022 Winter SLE Seminar.
+Here is a brief summary
+<a href="https://GongMathProba.github.io/毕业论文终稿.pdf" target="_blank">PDF.</a>

 ## Papers
 - My bachelor thesis(in Chinese) Stein's method and its applications into statistical physics